spine-tools/SpineOpt.jl/docs/src/how_to/model_hydro_power_coupling.md

 ![Defining conversion efficiencies.](figs_two_hydro/two_hydro_unit_node_node_parameters.png)

-*Defining conversion efficiencies.*

 Lastly, we can define the maximal electricity production of each plant by inserting the following *unit\_\_to\_node* relationship parameter values:

 ![Setting the maximal electricity production of each plant.](figs_two_hydro/two_hydro_unit_to_node_parameters.png)

-*Setting the maximal electricity production of each plant.*

 Hooray!
 You can now commit the database, close the Spine DB Editor and run your model!
 Go to the main Spine window and click on Execute.